onevcat/UniWebView-Docs/docs/api/README.md

   </li>
   <li>
     <div class='parameter-item'><span class='parameter-item-type'>int</span> <span class='parameter-item-name'>errorCode</span></div>
     <div class='parameter-item-desc'><p>The error code which indicates the error type.
-It is different from systems and platforms.</p>
+It can be different from systems and platforms.</p>
 </div>
   </li>
   <li>